-Live Text Access (LTA) is a project co-funded by the ERASMUS+programme of the EU.
+Live Text Access is a project co-funded by the ERASMUS+ programme of the EU.

-LTA is a strategic partnership addressing inclusion and innovation in higher education with a focus on three European priorities:
+LTA addresses inclusion and innovation in higher education with a focus on three European priorities:

 - development of curricula to meet labour market and societal needs,